Data · Forecasting & Planning · elfware

 In practice, governance teams receive per-week evidence packs rather than monolithic reports across the full date range.
 This makes sign-off faster and more confident.
 Below are three views that illustrate how validation, orchestration, and error isolation operate within the loop:

-You don't need to commit to a full programme to test the approach. elfware typically runs a focused discovery engagement that covers:
+You don't need to commit to a full programme to test the approach. elfware typically runs a focused discovery: map the data domains, define relevance rules, run 2-4 weeks through the loop against your actual data, and deliver a reconciliation pack that demonstrates the model in practice.

 Stay Updated